1047 Games raises $100M on the runaway success of its debut title, Splitgate – TechCrunch

 “You can just have fun, turn your brain off and play, but there’s this limitless skill ceiling,” he explained.

-It didn’t spring fully-formed from 1047 in 2019, though.
+It didn’t spring fully formed from 1047 in 2019, though.
 The team put out the gaming equivalent of a minimum viable product.
 “It was fun, and the basics were there,” he said, “but we learned there’s way more to running a business and free-to-play than just having a fun game.”

-The original MVP release saw some traction, around 600,000 downloads in its first month, but the big multi-platform relaunch — still as an “open beta” — this summer made a huge splash, pulling in more than 10 million in July.
+The original MVP release saw some traction, around 600,000 downloads in its first month, but the big multiplatform relaunch — still as an “open beta” — this summer made a huge splash, pulling in more than 10 million in July.

 Suddenly the tables had turned and 1047 was holding, as Proulx put it, “lightning in a bottle.”

 “Our first round six months ago was extremely difficult.
-We talked to every investors on the planet and they all said no,” he recalled.
+We talked to every investor on the planet and they all said no,” he recalled.
 But the hard work paid off: “We got lucky and ended up with the perfect partners — I can’t stress enough how supportive our investors have been.”

-The next round ( with Human Capital, just as Splitgate was taking off, went from phonecall to funding over a weekend.
+The next round (with Human Capital, just as Splitgate was taking off, went from phone call to funding over a weekend.
 This third round, with 1047 picking and choosing, was led by Lightspeed Venture Partners with participation from “Insight Partners, Anthos Capital, and earlier seed round investors Galaxy Interactive, VGames, Human Capital, Lakestar, DraperDragon, and Draper University” (from the press release).

 “The scope of what we can do is now through the roof,” said Proulx.
 “There’s so much we couldn’t think about because we were a tiny team with a tiny budget, but now everything is on the table.
-We’re focusing on the long term — I look at the game as being 25 percent done.
+We’re focusing on the long term — I look at the game as being 25% done.
 We don’t need to be Fortnite tomorrow, but now it really is about building the next Riot Games, the next big games business.”

 In the meantime, Splitgate itself is still on the road to 1.0 and Proulx says the team can now truly focus on making it the game they and the community have been shaping it to be for years.
 He noted that many players have stuck by the team for years and helped make the game what it is, and that their input is just as important now.